-The Board of Directors provides overall oversight and direction to the implementation of the Company's enterprise risk management framework.
-To assist in exercising its responsibilities, the Board has established an Investment, Risk and Capital Committee, an Audit Committee and a Governance, Nomination and Remuneration Committee.
-Each committee is comprised primarily of non-executive directors and the respective chairs are responsible for the effective operation of the committees and the fulfilment of their mandates as formally defined in their respective Committee Charters.
+The Board provides overall oversight and direction to the implementation of the Company's enterprise risk management framework.
+To assist in exercising its responsibilities, the Board has established an Investment, Risk and Capital Committee, an Audit Committee and a Nomination and Governance

+Committee.
+Each committee is comprised primarily of non-executive directors and the respective chairs are responsible for the effective operation of the committees and the fulfilment of their mandates as formally defined in their respective committee charters.

-Management committees include the Executive Risk Committee, the Investment Committee and the Underwriting Policy Compliance Committee are the bodies through which the CEO works with his senior team to implement the Board's strategy.
-The roles and responsibilities of each Committee are described in their respective Charters, which are regularly reviewed to ensure they remain appropriate.
+Management committees, including the Executive Risk Committee, Investment Committee and Underwriting Policy Compliance Committee, are the bodies through which the Chief Executive Officer (CEO) works with his executive team to implement the Board's strategy.
+The roles and responsibilities of each committee are described in their respective charters, which are regularly reviewed to ensure they remain appropriate.
 In summary:

-- Investments, Risk and Capital Committee The primary purpose of the Investments, Risk and Capital Committee of the Board is to oversee the governance of significant risks, investment strategy security and performance, and capital adequacy throughout the Company and the establishment and ongoing monitoring of the Company's risk profile, risk capacity and risk appetite. - Audit Committee assists the Board in its oversight of the integrity of the Company's financial statements and financial reporting process, the Company's compliance with legal and regulatory requirements, the system of internal controls, the audit process, the performance of the Company's Internal Audit Leader and the performance, qualification and independence of the Company's independent auditors. - Governance, Nominations and Remuneration Committee assists the Board in its oversight of the Company's corporate governance processes, and in the process of ensuring the Company has suitable directors and executive management to oversee and implement the business strategy of the Company. - Executive Risk Committee this is the executive committee responsible for reviewing the Company's risk assessment results, evaluate compliance with risk limits and preferences, and regularly discuss improvements to the Company's enterprise risk management framework. - (Executive) Investment Committee the committee is responsible to evaluate the current and prospective investment risk and return profiles, including portfolio liquidity and capital at risk exposures. - Underwriting Policy Compliance Committee responsible to provide an independent review of compliance with the Company's underwriting guidelines and procedures relating to new reinsurance agreements.
+- Investments, Risk and Capital Committee The primary purpose of the Investments, Risk and Capital Committee of the Board is to oversee the governance of significant risks, investment strategy security and performance, and capital adequacy throughout the Company and the establishment and ongoing monitoring of the Company's risk profile, risk capacity and risk appetite. - Audit Committee assists the Board in its oversight of the integrity of the Company's financial statements and financial reporting process, the Company's compliance with legal and regulatory requirements, the system of internal controls, the audit process, the performance of the Company's Internal Audit Leader and the performance, qualification and independence of the Company's independent auditors. - Nomination and Governance Committee assists the Board in its oversight of the Company's corporate governance processes, and in ensuring the Company has suitable directors and executive management to oversee and implement the business strategy of the Company. - Executive Risk Committee this executive committee is responsible for reviewing the Company's risk assessment results, evaluating compliance with risk limits and preferences, and regularly discussing improvements to the Company's enterprise risk management framework. - (Executive) Investment Committee this executive committee is responsible for evaluating the current and prospective investment risk and return profiles, including portfolio liquidity and capital at risk exposures. - Underwriting Policy Compliance Committee this executive committee is responsible for reviewing management recommendations regarding all new reinsurance agreements and determining whether such recommendations are in compliance with the Company's risk policy and underwriting guidelines and procedures.